 - 1.1.
 The primary purpose of this Topic Paper is to set out the approach that the City Council has taken toward mitigating and adapting to climate change in the Local Plan. - 1.2.
 The starting point is that mitigating and adapting to climate change are vitally important and are defining issues for the Winchester City Council's Local Plan.
 This is because the Local Plan has a key role in assisting the Council with meeting its net zero climate emergency target by 2030 and, as a result of this, this plan has been prepared through the lens of climate change. - 1.3.
-The structure of this Topic Paper outlines: - what the legislation says about how Councils should address climate change issues at a local level; - the outcome of a meeting that took place with the Department of Levelling Housing and Communities on whether Local Plan should include high energy efficiency standards above Building Regulations; - the evidence base that has directly informed the City Councils approach towards including the Low Energy Transformation Initiative energy efficiency standards (Policy CN3) in the Regulation 18 Local Plan; and - examples of other Council's where they have included higher energy efficiency standards in their recently adopted Local Plans. - 1.4.
-The Topic Paper also includes a section on the Government's latest Written Ministerial Statement (WMS) on Local Energy Efficiency Standards Update on the 13th December 2023 and the reasons why the City Council believes that the using Energy Use Intensity standards is the best standard to refer to in the Regulation 19 Local Plan. - 1.5.
-The Topic Paper also addresses how the City Council intends to address embodied carbon in the Regulation 19 Local Plan.
+The structure of this Topic Paper outlines: - what the legislation says about how Councils should address climate change issues at a local level; - the outcome of a meeting that took place with the Department of Levelling Housing and Communities on whether Local Plan should include high energy efficiency standards above Building Regulations; - the evidence base that has directly informed the City Councils approach towards including the Low Energy Transformation Initiative energy efficiency standards (Policy CN3) in the Regulation 18 and Regulation 19 Local Plan; and - examples of other Council's where they have included higher energy efficiency standards in their recently adopted Local Plans. - 1.4.
+The Topic Paper also includes a section on the Government's latest Written Ministerial Statement (WMS) on Local Energy Efficiency Standards Update on the 13th December 2023 and the reasons why the City Council believes that the using Energy Use Intensity standards is the best standard to refer to in the Proposed Submission Local Plan (Regulation 19).
+This Topic Paper supersedes the Topic Paper that was published in August 2024.
+It was updated in November 2024 to take into account the latest open legal advice from Estelle Dehon KC. - 1.5.
+The Topic Paper also outlines how the City Council has addressed embodied carbon in the Proposed Submission Local Plan (Regulation 19).